riojosdev/100-days-of-code/log.md

 **Thoughts:** I have been building the illustration.
 But I am not constently working on without a break.
 But still I believe I'm taking too much breaks.
 I'm just impressed by what I can do.
 So I have been adding a little more realistic updates to my CSS ilustration.
 So far it's going great.

 **Link(s) to work**: None

+### Day 57: Jul 18, 2020

+**Today's Progress**: Finished the CSS illustration!

+**Thoughts:** So today I finished the CSS illustration which I have been working on.
+I had to add a lot of elements to make it appear a bit realistic.
+But overall a great way to learn a lot about CSS.
+I'm great at it now.

+**Link(s) to work**: [Pure CSS Illustration of Lip Biting on Codepen](https://codepen.io/sreadyila/pen/JjGerWZ)